hsnlab/escape/escape/doc/source/index.rst

 =========

 PyCharm can be a good choice for debugging.
-In this case a new Python interpreter have to be specified in order that PyCharm will be able to run ESCAPE with root privilege.
+In this case a new Python interpreter has to be specified in order that PyCharm will be able to run ESCAPE with root privilege.
 The *python_root_debugger.sh* script under the ``tools`` folder emulates that kind of Python interpreter.

 For debugging POX's *py* stock component also can be used, which open an interactive Python shell after ESCAPE has started.
-That module allows to observe the internal state of the running ESCAPE instance, experiment with the internal objects or even call different functions.
+That module allows observing the internal state of the running ESCAPE instance, experimenting with the internal objects or even calling different functions.

 POX uses a topmost object called *core* which serves a rendezvous point between POX's components (e.g. our components representing the UNIFY layers).
 Through that object we can reach every registered object easily.
 For example to shut down the REST API of the Service layer manually the